 echo $false; // the output:

-In the next section, we will move to the compound data types.
+In the next section, we will delve into compound data types.
+Let’s get started.

 PHP Array

-PHP supports two shapes for the array such as [ … ] or array( … ).
-In the following example, you will see how to write it in coding.
+PHP supports two syntaxes for arrays, either [ … ] or array( … ).
+In the following example, you will see how to implement it in code.

 <?php